-- Structure the environment to support being helpful and kind by caring for the classroom environment, building into activities, and engaging children in generating ideas for being kind - Teach the language of kindness by intentionally recognizing acts of kindness for every child - Involve families and other adults by commenting on the kindness of those who help in your classroom and sending home notes of kindness - Display kindness in the classroom by creating a kindness tree or displaying artwork or notes created by children about kindness
+- Structure the environment to support being helpful and kind - Teach the language of kindness & recognize acts of kindness for every child - Involve families and other adults - Display kindness in the classroom

 - Locate the handout Caring Community Planning Sheet in your materials; take some time to reflect on the information we have covered: - 1.
 Group Identity and Shared Ownership - 2.
 Group Members See Themselves in the Environment - 3.
-Creating a Culture of Kindness - Independently write ideas that resonate with you, and that you would like to try in your classroom - Be ready to share some ideas with the group!
+Creating a Culture of Kindness - Independently write ideas that resonate with you, and that you would like to try in your classroom - Be ready to share these ideas with your small group